Hadoop and MapReduce User Handbook

 Important commands used in MapReduce:

 |-reducer executable or script or JavaClassName

 ||Makes the mapper, reducer, combiner executable available locally on the computing nodes

 ||This is used to specify number of reducers

 ||Script to call when the map task fails

 ||Script to call when the reduce task fails

-With this, we come to an end of Big Data Hadoop Cheat Sheet.
-To get in-depth knowledge, check out our interactive, live-online Intellipaat Big Data Hadoop Certification Training here, that comes with 24*7 support to guide you throughout your learning period.
-Intellipaat’s Big Data certification training course is a combination of the training courses in Hadoop developer, Hadoop administrator, Hadoop testing, and analytics with Apache Spark, working mechanism of MapReduce, understanding the mapping and reducing stages in MR, various terminologies in MR like Input Format, Output Format, Partitioners, Combiners, Shuffle and Sort.
+With this, we come to an end of the Big Data Hadoop Cheat Sheet.
+To get in-depth knowledge, check out our interactive, live-online Intellipaat Big Data Hadoop Certification Training here, which comes with 24*7 support to guide you throughout your learning period.
+Intellipaat’s Big Data certification training course is a combination of the training courses in Hadoop developer, Hadoop administrator, Hadoop testing, and analytics with Apache Spark, the working mechanism of MapReduce, understanding the mapping and reducing stages in MR, various terminologies in MR like Input Format, Output Format, Partitioners, Combiners, Shuffle, and Sort.
 This Cloudera Hadoop training will prepare you to clear Cloudera CCA 175 big data certification.